 We can easily imagine the considerations he made for these friends from what he later wrote to a scholar, Walter de Chaumont, who was late in entering the monastery.
 Bernard rebuked him sharply: ‘I suffer at the thought that your keen intelligence and the results of your erudition are consumed in vain and facile studies.
 I think of you, who, with the great gifts you have received, do not serve Christ, the author of them, but transient things.
 What if an unexpected death should strike you and take you?”

 Who was Bernard in the Bible?

-In 1119, the Abbey of Fontana was founded and after that, at least two were founded every year in different parts of Europe.
+In 1119, the Abbey of Fontana was founded, and after that, at least two were based every year in different parts of Europe.
 It seemed that everyone said contemporaries became Cistercian.

 What is the history of Saint Bernard?

 Who was Saint Bernard in the Catholic Church?